vxmpycl1t/Drag-Race-Simulator/README.md

 # 03/25/2022
 * Added the makeover return challenge from S7
 * Added the Season 9 Premiere
-* Now you can get which queen returns with "Random Queen Return" return format.
+* Now you can decide which queen returns with "Random Queen Return" return format.
 * Fixed some bugs

 # 03/24/2022